Intego Review: Quick Expert Summary

 VirusBarrier — Malware Scanning

 VirusBarrier is Intego’s malware scanner.
-Its dashboard is simple and easy to use, but it still contains essential virus protection tools, such as an antivirus scanner, a real-time protection engine, scan scheduling, and malware removal.
+Its dashboard is simple and easy to use, but it still contains all of the essential virus protection tools, such as an antivirus scanner, a real-time protection engine, scan scheduling, and malware removal.

-Using VirusBarrier, you can run virus scans of your entire Mac and any connected external drives or iOS devices — this makes it easy to ensure your phone doesn’t have any hidden malicious files.
-VirusBarrier also has an option to scan emails for viruses (if you’re using Apple’s Mail app).
-And another particularly nice feature is that VirusBarrier not only detects Mac threats, but it can also detect PC-based malware, so there’s no risk of you spreading infected files to friends, family, or colleagues that use PCs.
+Using VirusBarrier, you can run virus scans of your entire Mac and any connected external drives or iOS devices.
+So although Intego doesn’t offer an iOS app, it’s still easy to ensure that your iPhone and iPad don’t have any hidden malicious files.
+VirusBarrier also has the option to scan emails for viruses (if you’re using Apple’s Mail app), and it can also detect PC-based malware, so there’s no risk of you spreading infected files to friends, family, or colleagues that use PCs.

 Intego prompted me to handle all threats immediately, giving me 3 options: